 - Wrongful death

-If you are found to have sustained an injury that meets the state law’s permanent injury threshold, then you may be eligible to seek the recovery of damages for:
+If you sustained an injury that meets the Florida state law’s permanent injury threshold, then you may seek the recovery of damages for:

 - Medical expenses beyond your PIP policy’s limits, and future medical care